|Corda Network trust root||Document history|

 6.4.2 Activation Data Protection

-HSM keys (the HSM master backup keys) are stores in the HSM and can only be used by authorised CA administrators upon presentation of two factor authentication (smartcard and PIN).
+HSM keys (the HSM master backup keys) are stored in the HSM and can only be used by authorized CA administrators upon presentation of two factor authentication (smartcard and PIN).
 Multi-party (M of N) authentication is required to activate private keys.
-Physical tokens should be protected and secured, local tokens (PINs, passwords etc.) must be memorised or stored in an encrypted form.
+Physical tokens should be protected with commercially reasonable measures, local tokens (PINs, passwords etc.) must be memorized or stored in an encrypted form.

 6.4.3 Other Aspects of Activation Data